evanmrose/mean-best-practices/README.md

 #### Dependency Injection

-In order for r.js and uglification to not obfuscate angular dependencies, the following inline method for injection should be followed:
+In order for uglification to not obfuscate angular dependencies, the following inline method for injection should be followed:

 ````
 myApp.controller('nameOfController', ['$scope', '$timeout', 'nameOfService', function($scope, $timeout, nameOfService){